ccmucdenver/ccm-docs/docs/python.md

     conda deactivate
     conda deactivate

-To make more environments, it is best practice to start again from the base environment like above.
+To make more environments, it is best to start again from the base environment like above.

-## Using a Conda environment in a batch script
+## Using Conda environments in a batch script

-Make a batch script like this
+Make a batch script like this:

     #!/bin/bash
     #SBATCH --partition=math-alderaan